patelpb96/GizmoElementTracers/README.md

 ---
 # License

-Copyright 2014-2021 by Andrew Wetzel <arwetzel@gmail.com>, Shea Garrison-Kimmel <sheagk@gmail.com>, and Andrew Emerick <aemerick11@gmail.com>.
+Copyright 2014-2021 by Andrew Wetzel <arwetzel@gmail.com>, Shea Garrison-Kimmel <sheagk@gmail.com>, Andrew Emerick <aemerick11@gmail.com>.

 If you use this package in work that you publish, please cite it, along the lines of: 'This work used GizmoAnalysis (http://ascl.net/2002.015), which first was used in Wetzel et al 2016 (https://ui.adsabs.harvard.edu/abs/2016ApJ...827L..23W).'

 You are free to use, edit, share, and do whatever you want.
-But please keep us informed and report bugs.
-Have fun!
+But please cite it and report bugs!

 Less succinctly, this software is governed by the MIT License: